mileshsoni/Wellness-guidance-system/README.md

-🩺 Symptom to Solution: Your AI-Powered Health & Wellness Companion Symptom to Solution is an intelligent and intuitive web application that empowers users to better understand and manage their health.
-By simply selecting one or more symptoms from a predefined list, users can instantly receive a comprehensive set of health recommendations — ranging from symptom descriptions to preventive measures, suggested medications, dietary tips, and lifestyle or workout adjustments.
+🩺 ### **Wellness Guidance System** : Your AI-Powered Health & Wellness Companion
+**Wellness Guidance System** is an intelligent and user-friendly web application designed to assist users in managing their health and well-being.
+By selecting one or more symptoms from a curated list, users can instantly receive personalized health insights — including symptom descriptions, recommended precautions, over-the-counter medications, diet suggestions, and lifestyle or workout tips.

-Designed with accessibility and simplicity in mind, the app makes health information easy to access for everyone, without the need for complex medical jargon or appointments.
-Whether you’re feeling under the weather or just looking to improve your wellness, Symptom to Solution provides quick and reliable guidance, all in one place.
+Built with simplicity and accessibility at its core, the app transforms health awareness into a seamless and interactive experience.
+Whether you're monitoring a minor concern or seeking everyday wellness advice, Wellness Guidance System helps you take informed steps toward a healthier life.

-⚠️ Disclaimer: This tool is for educational and informational purposes only.
-It does not provide medical diagnoses and should not replace professional medical advice.
+⚠️ Disclaimer: This tool is intended for educational and informational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.